Expert advice on how to take apart bathroom faucets, with illustrated diagrams of how a compression, ceramic-disc, ball and cartridge faucet works.

 Most ceramic disc faucets don’t drip or leak because they’re made to be almost maintenance free.
 Two ceramic discs regulate the flow of water: a movable upper disc turns or lifts and lowers against a fixed lower ceramic disc.
-Though these faucets are washerless, they do have inlet and outlet seals that may leak, or sediment may build up inside the inlets and cause leaks.
-Be sure the faucet is in the “open” position when replacing seals.
-For more, see How a Ceramic Disc Faucet Works.
+The seal between the two discs is watertight because they are polished to near-perfect flatness.

 Remove the decorative cap and screw to pull off the handle.
 To tighten the plastic adjusting ring inside the cap, you turn it with a special flat adjusting tool (or fit two screwdrivers into the slots and cross their blades to turn the ring.

 For a spout leak, unscrew the cap, using locking-jaw pliers (wrap the jaws with duct tape to prevent scratching the faucet’s finish).
 Lift out the ball, and replace the rubber seats and springs on both sides of the valve.